ARPAN-BIANALYST21/PBIX_USA-DATAJOB_TREND_REPORT/README.md

 2. What are the Top-Paying Locations and Job Roles?

-3. How do Seniority Levels impact salary and job availability?
+3. How do Seniority Levels impact Salary and Job Opportunities?

-4. What Skills are most in demand across different roles?
+4. What Skills are most in demand across different Roles?

-5. How do Public, Private, Nonprofit, and Educational Institutions differ in their hiring patterns?
+5. How do Public, Private, Nonprofit, and Educational Institutions differ in their Hiring Patterns?

-6. What strategic recommendations can be formed for Job Seekers and Decision-Makers?
+6. What Strategic Recommendations can be formed for Job Seekers and Decision-Makers?

 🛠️ Tools & Technologies Used :

-A. MySQL Workbench:	Data extraction & ad-hoc SQL analysis
+A. MySQL Workbench:	Data Extraction & Ad-Hoc SQL Analysis

 B. Microsoft Excel:	Exploratory Data Analysis (EDA) using Pivot Tables

-C. Microsoft Power BI:	Data modeling, DAX calculations, and dashboard creation
+C. Microsoft Power BI:	DAX Calculations, Dasboard Preparation & Reporting

-D. Power Query:	Data cleaning & transformation
+D. Power Query:	Data Preprocessing & Quality Assurance

 📁 Dataset Summary :